katharina-schulze/SusI-Documentation/docs/viplab-frontend/tutorial.md

 For this, ViPLab was integrated into your institutions management system for research data (see Chapter on [Integration](../integration/index.md))

 ## Steps
-1. Create a Docker Image of your Research Software
+1. Create a Docker Container of your Research Software, that can be used by ViPLab
 2. Write a Computation Template
-3.